miwrona2/pizzeria/README.md

 # Pizzeria Catania

-Interactive webpage of restaurant based od CakePHP 2.9.6 with shopping cart (using AJAX, jQuery)
+Interactive webpage of restaurant based on CakePHP 2.9.6 with shopping cart (using AJAX, jQuery)

 ## Subpages